Gibbs entropy from entanglement in electric quenches: Sauter pulse: ``entanglement equilibration"

 These expressions can also be obtained as the late time asymptotics of our time-dependent expressions \eqref{eq:alphaSauter}-\eqref{eq:betaSauter}.
 Given the apparent fast equilibriation to this asymptotic regime, a legitimate question to ask is how far from thermality this regime is.
 To find an answer, we expand these asymptotic Bogoliubov coefficients for small $\gamma$.
 Focusing on $|\mbeta{k_1}{\infty}|^2$, which corresponds to the distribution of created particles we find

 with and where we explicitly rewrote all the expressions in terms of dimensionful parameters in \eqref{eq:BetaAsExpanded}.
 We first expand in the limit $\gamma<<1$, $\gamma<< m\tau$ and then consider the two different cases $m\tau <<1, m\tau >> 1$.
 In the former case, we find the spectrum that decays as $1/(m^2+k_1^2)^2$ while in the latter case the distribution resembles a thermal distribution at temperature $T=\frac{1}{2\pi\tau}$, modulated by a soft ``gray factor".
 This behavior is illustrated in Fig. \ref{fig:betaAs}.
-Note that similar expressions were already discussed in \cite{Popov:1971iga} and the appearance of a "Boltzmann" suppression for short pulses was discussed in \cite{Kharzeev:2005iz}.
+Note that similar expressions were already discussed in \cite{Popov:1971iga} and the appearance of a "Boltzmann" suppression for short pulses was discussed in \cite{Kharzeev:2005iz}, where references to earlier work on phenomenology of hadron production by (chromo)electric fields can also be found.

 The momentum distribution (\ref{dist}) is interesting, as it resembles the transverse momentum spectra measured in high energy hadron and heavy ion collisions.
 Of course, our treatment has been limited to $(1+1)$-dimensional case, but it is known that for short pulses the momentum distribution of produced particles is isotropic \cite{Kharzeev:2005iz}, so the transverse momentum distributions in this case are also given by (\ref{dist}).
 If we model a high energy collision by an electric pulse, and decompose it in a superposition of Sauter pulses, then the component with the shortest duration $\tau$ would give us a small number (suppressed by $\tau^2$, see (\ref{dist})) of high transverse momentum particles with a power spectrum $\sim 1/(m^2+k_1^2)^2$.
 The component with $\tau \sim 1/m$ gives rise to the thermal-like component with the exponential transverse momentum spectrum.
 The effective temperature according to (\ref{dist}) is $T=\frac{1}{2\pi\tau}$, in accord with the semiclassical arguments of \cite{Kharzeev:2005iz}.